Last Updated on

 Even if your organic traffic tanks your income will not be affected for months and you have time to recover or stack up additional traffic channels.

 And if you’re building it correctly you will have an ever growing email list that you can depend on.

-I have created a course where I teach how I made a living promoting software and how you can do the same.
+I have created a course where I teach how I built a six figure content site that promoted software products and how you can do the same.

-I truly believe this is the best business model to achieve financial independence.
+I think that content sites that promote software is the best online business model for achieving financial independence.